Icon-5066STANAG 5066 Server

 - Operation with multiple CAS-1 soft links, which improves sharing the HF channel and reduces soft link setup overhead.

-Icon-5066 provides support for ALE (Automatic Link Establishment) by use of ALE drivers.
-This enables use of 2G, 3G and 4G (WALE) from different vendors.
+Icon-5066 provides support for ALE (Automatic Link Establishment) by use of ALE drivers following the procedures specified in STANAG 5066 Ed4.
+Icon-5066 enables use of 2G ALE, 3G ALE and 4G ALE from different vendors.
 Icon-5066 configures ALE by mapping peer STANAG 5066 addresses to ALE.
+Supported ALE units are listed with modems.

 Icon-5066 can be configured with either one modem or two (one for transmission, one for reception).
 Communication with each modem uses two independent channels; Data, which is mandatory, and Control.
 Control is optional and will use protocol specific to the chosen modem.
 Most modems can be used fixed speed without control.